 Renters Insurance in Washington: FAQ

-Here are answers from our experts to common questions:
+Here are expert answers to common Washington renters insurance questions:

 What is the cheapest renters insurance company in Washington?

-State Farm offers the cheapest renters insurance in Washington, with an average annual premium of $138 or $12 per month.
+State Farm offers Washington's cheapest renters insurance at $138 annually or $12 monthly.

 What is the best renters insurance company in Washington?

-State Farm is Washington's best renters insurance company, earning a MoneyGeek score of 93 out of 100 for balancing affordability, customer satisfaction and comprehensive coverage options.
+State Farm ranks as Washington's best renters insurance company with a MoneyGeek score of 93 out of 100, balancing affordability, customer satisfaction and comprehensive coverage.

 How much does renters insurance cost in Washington?